cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /markup    - show document markup when creating PDFs with Word /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - Print out messages as it runs
+  /markup    - show document markup when creating PDFs with Word /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - print out messages as it runs
-  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows - if any worksheet in a spreadsheet document has more
+  /template <template_path> - use a .dot, .dotx or .dotm template when converting with Word /excel_max_rows <rows>    - if any worksheet in a spreadsheet document has more
                               than this number of rows, do not attempt to convert the file.
 Applies when converting with Excel.

   Templates: